 4.19.5 Nose may not extend past front bumper and must be a minimum of five (5) inches above the ground.
 A two (2) inch lip on the nose is permitted, but may go no further than leading edge of hood.

 4.19.6 Front bumper may be a maximum width of 44 inches from outside to outside.
 Nose must be completely inside of bumper.
-Nose tin may have a maximum width of 42 inches from top to bottom.
+Nose tin may have a maximum width of forty-two (42) inches at bottom.
 Note: If it is between nose fins, it is considered to be the nose; if it separates from the hood, it is considered to be the nose.

 4.20.1 All racecars must be numbered with large legible numbers on both sides, on top and on the nose and real panels.
 Numbers on the sides of the racecar should be in contrasting color from the body and be at least four (4) inches thick and at least eighteen (18) inches high.
 Top numbers should be at least four (4) inches thick and twenty-four (24) inches high.